What is your Mission?

-Yes.
 HackerMoms is open to moms of any gender.
-We have members who are hacker dads and non-moms.
-For all moms, dads and non-moms, we handle membership on a case by case basis.
+For all moms, dads and non-moms, we handle membership on a case-by-case basis.
 Like joining any community, membership is based on chemistry, culture and tolerance.
 In short, HackerMoms can be anyone who’s comfortable with the culture – and patient enough to handle the chaos!
 Visit our weekly open houses to meet us.

 Our babysitters will watch children aged 5 months to 6 years old who play well with others.
-We do our best to offer members free childcare on weekdays.
-If free weekday childcare isn’t possible, we swing into freestyle, co-op childcare mode or hire paid sitters for an affordable cost.
-On weekends and evenings, childcare is $5 per hour per child for everyone with an RSVP.
+Childcare is offered for a nominal hourly fee, which essentially is a split of the sitter’s fee across the kids signed up.
+If childcare isn’t possible, we’ve been known to swing into freestyle, co-op childcare mode.
 Our insurance requires that parents stay on site, so we have a no-drop-off policy.

 Childcare is a permeable door where kids are allowed to float between their room and ours.
 HackerMoms model active creative lives for our kids.
 Therefore, it is important for them to be present, explore and create alongside us.

 Our most important tool is a fully outfitted childcare room with babysitters.
-Our other equipment includes an Epson Stylus Pro 9880 large format industrial printer, a Juki industrial sewing machine, a standard Brother sewing machine, a screenprinting setup with light table, a mold-making vacuum, some smaller power tools and some computers.
+Our other equipment includes an Epson Stylus Pro 9880 large format industrial printer, a Juki industrial sewing machine, a standard Brother sewing machine, and some smaller power tools.
 We are continuing to build our workshop of tools and equipment.
-If you would like to donate, please email firstname.lastname@example.org.
+If you would like to donate, please email email@example.com.